-Timescales for the completion of actions arising from FRAs will be regularly reviewed and managed pragmatically between SLHD, City of Doncaster Council (CDC) (through the Building Safety Group BSG) and the external fire risk assessors, and may be changed where appropriate.
-Where it is sensible and safe to do so timescales may be amended, for example to fit in with pre-existing plans and programmes of work.
+Timescales for the completion of actions arising from FRAs will be regularly reviewed and managed pragmatically between SLHD, City of Doncaster Council (CDC) and the external fire risk assessors, and may be changed where appropriate.
+Where it is sensible and safe to do so timescales may be amended, for example to fit in with preexisting plans and programmes of work.